-“Diaspora Vapor – Exhibition Two: Resolution” is a collection of works which aims to further the research, experiments and ideas initially explored in “Dyfed Forests – Exhibition One: Consolidation”.
+“Diaspora Vapor” is a collection of works which aims to further the research, experiments and ideas initially explored in “Dyfed Forests”.

-By working in monochrome, I assess and manipulate mixed media to create an image which concerns the concept of space and distance, balanced by paths within macro-micro compositions inspired by landscape.
-By utilising tone in a minimalist colour palette I create shapes reminiscent of mountains, trees and waterfalls: all of which are primary motifs of Chinese and Japanese images of nature.
+By working in monochrome, I assess and manipulate mixed media to create an image that concerns the concept of space and distance, balanced by paths within macro-micro compositions inspired by the landscape.
+By utilizing tone in a minimalist colour palette I create shapes reminiscent of mountains, trees, and waterfalls: all of which are primary motifs of Chinese and Japanese images of nature.

-The concept of diaspora has appeared frequently in my research and recently became apparent in current living situation.
-The sensation of feeling mixed by experiencing a change in landscape or settlement has effected artists for generations: from the movements within the Asuka and Nara periods in Japan to late 20th century China, the innate and somewhat “caveman” instinct to long for one’s homeland resonates with me.
-Having recently moved from Wales – a landscape surrounded by mountains and sea – to Cambridge in South England, where the land is flat for miles, surrounded by marshland and rivers with record-breaking high temperatures providing shade from by abundant forests.
+The concept of diaspora has appeared frequently in my research and recently became apparent during my move to Cambridge from Wales.
+The sensation of feeling mixed by experiencing a change in landscape or settlement has affected artists for generations: from the movements within the Asuka and Nara periods in Japan to late 20th century China, the innate and somewhat “caveman” instinct to long for one’s homeland resonates with me.
+Having recently moved from Wales – a landscape surrounded by mountains and sea – to Cambridge in South England, it has been quite the contrast: the landscape is flat for miles, we are surrounded by marshland and rivers, with record-breaking high temperatures penetrating the shade from abundant forests.

-During this re-settlement process, I have attempted to capture the nature of diaspora, the feelings it inspires and causes: negative and positive connotations which balance within a composition in an abstract space containing remnants of the Welsh landscape prints, Chinese calligraphy, Japanese distance and the metropolitan atmosphere of Cambridge and its forests.
-By capturing the essence of a memory, the choices we make and the paths we choose, literally and figuratively, I hope to inspire viewers to enter into the landscapes I have created and feel like they are following or beginning a journey themselves.Molly Cawthorn
+During this resettlement process, I have attempted to capture the nature of diaspora, the feelings it inspires and causes: negative and positive connotations which balance within a composition in an abstract space containing remnants of the Welsh landscape prints, Chinese calligraphy, the Japanese’s sense of distance, and the metropolitan atmosphere of Cambridge and its forests.
+By capturing the essence of a memory, the choices we make, and the paths we choose, literally and figuratively, I hope to inspire viewers to enter into the landscapes I have created and feel like they are following or beginning a journey themselves.Molly Cawthorn